reactive-python/reactpy/docs/source/guides/escape-hatches/distributing-javascript.rst

 .. note::

-    When :data:`reactpy.config.REACTPY_DEBUG_MODE` is active, named exports will be validated.
+    When :data:`reactpy.config.REACTPY_DEBUG` is active, named exports will be validated.

 The remaining files that we need to create are concerned with creating a Python package.
 We won't cover all the details here, so refer to the Setuptools_ documentation for